2024 Solar Incentives Guide for Grandville, MI - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including those given out by the Michigan government or by your county/municipality, may have additional qualifications.
-Speak with your local Grandville solar installer to discover what incentives your project may qualify for.
+Specific incentives, including ones handled by the Michigan government or by your county/municipality, sometimes have additional qualifications.
+Talk to your local Grandville solar installer to find out what incentives your project will qualify for.

 Can I use a combination of multiple types of renewable energy to power my home?